SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.5.md

-# Exercise 0.5: Compile and Deploy the Data Model to HANA
+# Prerequisite 5: Compile and Deploy the Data Model to HANA

 The data model used by this project is imported from a different Git repository: <https://github.com/SAP/cloud-sample-spaceflight.git>.